shuvangkardas/RingEEPROM/readme.md

 For solving the eeprom wear out problem, I have developed an Arduino library  [RingEEPROM]().

 ## Solution
 The idea is simple.
-I cannot write/erase safely each cell more than 100k times.
-Suppose I want to store a variable in EEPROM.
+As I cannot write/erase safely each cell more than 100k times. what if multiple cells is used for the same variable.
+To clarify more, Suppose I want to store a variable in EEPROM.
 What I will is, at First I will write the variable in first location, second time I will write the variable in the second location.Third time I will write the variable in the third location, Fourth time I will write the variable in the first location.
 I am repeating the pattern after 3 locatons.
 Thus I am getting 3 times endurance for a single variable.

 I will store my value in different cells in each write cycle.
 So let's consider our buffer size i 8.
 I am planning to write a byte in EEPROM.
 As I am using 8 cells for a single byte.
 Now I get 8*100k = 800k write cycles.
 That's huge.
-The bigger buffer size is, the more I get write cycles.
+The bigger the  buffer size is, the more write cycles I get.

 In this library, I will not store a single variable, I have developed the library such a way so that I can handle any size of buffer.